IBM/watson-assistant-multi-bot-agent/README.md

 ![BotActions](images/bot_actions.png)

 - Click `View API Details`.
-- Copy and save `Workspace ID` for later use.
+- Copy and save `Skill ID` for later use.
+It can be interchangeably used as Workspace ID.
 - Repeat above steps in section [Configure application with bots details](#3-configure-application-with-bots-details) for all the other bots also.

 - Go to IBM Cloud Resource list and click on the Watson Assistant service instance.